 - That all email lists uploaded by the licensee remain the property of the licensee.

-- Not to copy, modify, delete or pass to a third party in part or in total, email lists and email content belonging to the licensee unless as required by the software for the sole purpose of executing the licensees requirements and by the agreement of the licensee.
+- Not to copy, modify, delete (unless as specified in paragraph 11, cancellation) or pass to a third party in part or in total, email lists and email content belonging to the licensee unless as required by the software for the sole purpose of executing the licensees requirements and by the agreement of the licensee.

 - To hold in confidence all details supplied by the licensee and in particular all information relating to email lists and/or content.